Thursday, 22 November 2018

 This does not mean that Roger McGough was himself callously indifferent to the fallen of WW1.
 On the contrary, anyone has read his poetry will know that he is deeply compassionate towards the victims of war, even writing about his own family members who suffered war's after effects.
 But this poem does sum up the attitude of many in the 60s - WW1 happened a long time ago; it was futile; the men and women who fell died for nothing, and they, like the war itself, should be forgotten.

-This has been an enduring viewpoint, seen in films such as "Tunes of Glory", "The Trench" and "Joyeux Noel".
+This has been an enduring viewpoint, seen in films such as "Paths of Glory", "The Trench" and "Joyeux Noel".
 It can be heard in 80s songs like "Stop the Cavalry" (Jona Lewie), "The Children's Crusade" (Sting) and seen in the classic TV series of the 90s, "Blackadder Goes Forth".

 What no-one took into account were the thoughts and feelings of survivors of the Great War.
 This view dismissed them as helpless victims - suckers, in other words.
 I cannot remember a single TV or radio programme that asked them whether they thought their hardship and sacrifice had been worth it or not; they were seemingly dismissed as being obsolete and irrelevant.
 Lyn Macdonald, in her marvellous book "To The Last Man", commented on this: